sylphlab/SotiMediaOrganizer/memory-bank/progress.md

 - **Known Issues/Blockers:**
   - Persistent issues mocking `fs.existsSync` and/or `crypto.randomBytes` within `bun test` environment (relevant for future testing).
   - Test coverage is low pending completion of major refactoring (Phase 4).
+  - Current VPTree/DBSCAN implementation in `MediaComparator` relies on in-memory data and is not scalable (being replaced in Phase 2).